effector/effector/src/content/docs/en/typescript/typing-effector.md

 // sendWarningFx has type Effect<{warn: string}, string, AxiosError>
 ```

-In case when effect's handler is defined before effect itself you can allow typescript to infer type of `Params` and `Done` by using `typeof handler` in first generic and optionally provide `Fail` type as second one
+In case when effect's handler is defined before effect itself you can allow typescript to infer the type of `Params` and `Done` by using `typeof handler` in first generic and optionally provide `Fail` type as second one

 ```typescript
 const sendMessage = async (params: { text: string }) => {